PROMOTIONAL COPY

 full of heart-felt music honestly performed.

-KALAMAZOO GAZETTE
+KALAMAZOO GAZETTE:

 Joel Mabus strolled onstage at Kalamazoo's